unilock/ForgifiedFabricAPI/README.md

   - Improved stability: we no longer need to rely on archloom's "hopes" and "prayers" for neo loom support
   - Improved dev experience: no more userdev remapping issues
 - Syncing with upstream is (hopefully) made easier via automation scripts

+### Running the root project

+- Make sure your IDEA Gradle settings are set to "Build and run using IntelliJ IDEA"
+- Use the IDE run to launch the game